The Ultimate Guide to CoLiving and Coworking In South America

 As one of THE hubs for Digital Nomads in South America, Medellin offers hundreds of coworking spaces.
 There is a tonne of options to pick from across the city, with a range of services and prices.
 On average you can find a hot desk for as little as $60 per month in locations like Selina.

 CoLiving spaces in Medellin are common as new arrivals look to immediately connect with other nomads and join in the remote working community.
 There are options available for every budget and lifestyle, whether you want a fully serviced and luxury space or just the basics.

 CoLiving and Coworking in Santiago Chile

-Santiago has the best internet connection in South America and speeds average at 10MB/s.
-The internet in your coffee shop, coworking space or apartment will be strong enough for video conferences and will be reliable with little down time.
+Santiago has the best internet connection in South America and speeds average 10MB/s.
+The internet in your coffee shop, coworking space, or apartment will be strong enough for video conferences and will be reliable with little downtime.

 In general, Chile is a very safe place to travel to in South America.
-Chile experience far less violence than other South American countries, however in 2019 they experienced some violent protests but things have calmed down since then.
+Chile experienced far less violence than other South American countries, however, in 2019 they experienced some violent protests but things have calmed down since then.
 While it is not generally as safe as Europe, Chile is one of the safest counties on the South American continent.

 Just a few decades ago, you could only find instant coffee in Santiago de Chile.
 Today this changed and there are many great coffee shops in the city.
-On your search for a café you might also come across the café con piernas.
+In your search for a café, you might also come across the café con piernas.
 Young women in miniskirts serve the coffee, even though some say more than just coffee is sold here.

 When you visit Santiago de Chile, there are tons of things to do: